TianzhengHou/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This projec will cover some of the basic Artificial Intelligence along the course using python.
-Mainly will use numpy to build every thing.
+This project will cover some of the basic Artificial Intelligence along the course using Python.
+Mainly will use Numpy to build everything.
+I write all the files in Python and it refers back to the school labs at Dalhousie University.